 has appeared in the American Journal of Political Science, Journal of

-Politics, Political Research Quarterly, William & Mary Law
+Politics, Political Research Quarterly, the Georgetown Law Journal, the William & Mary Law

 Review, the University of Illinois Law Review, Law & Society Review, and the Journal of Law and Courts.